Seattle-area company allegedly compromised data of 3.7 million people

 RPM has been sued at least 13 times in Western Washington District Court since 2015, including the four recently filed for the data breach.
 Two other lawsuits filed in 2021 and 2022 argue RPM engaged in unfair debt collections.

 Millions of people nationwide and in Washington have had their data exposed as a result of data breaches.
-CommonSpirit Health, Virginia Mason Franciscan Health’s parent company, said Thursday patient data may have been leaked in a ransomware attack.
+CommonSpirit Health, Virginia Mason Franciscan Health’s parent company, said Thursday patient data was leaked in a ransomware attack.
 It was unclear how many patients were impacted.

-Earlier this year, MCG Health, a company that uses data to help health care providers and insurers, was sued in July for allegedly compromising health data of nearly 1.1 million patients.
+MCG Health, a company that uses data to help health care providers and insurers, was sued in July for allegedly compromising health data of nearly 1.1 million patients.
 The Washington State Department of Licensing had to shut down its online licensing system in January after learning of suspicious activity that could have exposed information of more than 250,000 individuals.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.